If there’s one topic we hear golf operators ask about more than any other, it’s golf course marketing.

 Return on investment or ROI is a term used in business to describe the amount of return derived from an investment.
 In marketing, ROI is calculated by taking the amount of revenue minus the costs of the campaign divided by the cost of the campaign.

 For example, if you invest $100 into a marketing campaign and generate $1000, you get ($1000 – $100) / $100 for an ROI of 900%.

 Search Engine Optimization or SEO refers to the actions an organization can take to ensure their website shows up in Google search results for appropriate searches.
 SEO encompasses actions taken within a website’s design to be more recognizable to Google’s search engine, content written to rank for specific keywords, and actions taken to increase the authority of an organization’s website.

-An action taken to increase the authority of a golf course’s website could be receiving a listing and link on a top ten list from a reputable golf course review website.
+- Increasing the authority of a golf course’s website could be receiving a listing and link on a top ten list from a reputable golf course review website